ayushhh-here/NexQueue/README.md

 Three services communicating through a shared broker forces you to think about every failure scenario: what if a worker crashes mid-job?
 Does the job get processed twice?
 Does it get lost?
 BullMQ's acknowledgement model answers each of these correctly, and understanding why required reading through its internals.

 **Microservice tradeoffs**
-Three `package.json` files, three processes, three ports — the operational overhead of microservices is real.
+ `package.json` files,  processes, ports — the operational overhead of microservices is real.
 The isolation benefit only pays off when services have genuinely different failure profiles or scaling requirements.
 This project made that tradeoff concrete and tangible.

 ---

-## 🗺️ Roadmap
+##  Roadmap

 - [ ] Live monitoring dashboard using Bull Board UI
 - [ ] Real email dispatch via Nodemailer